yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ### :heavy_exclamation_mark: Application notes

-If your particular board is not (yet) on the board list and you want to start programming it anyway then in platformio.ini select another, already known board from the list which preferably is similar in features to your new board and you should be good to go.
+If your particular board is not (yet) on the board list and you want to start programming it anyway then select another, already known board from the list which preferably is similar in features to your new board and you should be good to go.

-In this case, be aware, you might not be able to fully utilize every board feature and build logs might report incorrect port numbers, memory sizes, etc. Provided example [**Test-ESP32-S3-1.9inch_RAM-PSRAM**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/ESP32-S3-1.9-Display-DevBoard(LILYGO)/examples/Test-ESP32-S3-1.9inch_RAM-PSRAM) demonstrates how to reveal the true memory sizes of an ESP32 development board.
+However, in some cases you might not be able to fully utilize every board feature and build logs might report incorrect port numbers, memory sizes, etc. Provided example [**Test-ESP32-S3-1.9inch_RAM-PSRAM**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/ESP32-S3-1.9-Display-DevBoard(LILYGO)/examples/Test-ESP32-S3-1.9inch_RAM-PSRAM) demonstrates how to reveal the true memory sizes of an ESP32 development board.
 Have a look at this example's files _Build.log_ & _Serial_Output.log_ to see above mentioned discrepancies.
 ### :zap: Useful settings in platformio.ini

 The project configuration file has sections (each denoted by a [header]) and one or multiple key/value pairs within the sections.
 Lines beginning with ";" are ignored and may be used to provide comments.
 The file platformio.ini is explained in more detail [**here**](https://docs.platformio.org/en/stable/projectconf/index.html).